favorize-app/multi-auth/docs/OAUTH_QUICK_START.md

 ## Troubleshooting

 ### Build Issues
-- Make sure you've applied the `multiauth` plugin
+- Make sure you've applied the `app.favorize.multiauth` plugin
 - Check that your provider names are correct (e.g., "google", not "Google")

 ### Runtime Issues
 - Ensure you call `MultiAuth.initialize()` before using any authentication features
-- Verify your OAuth provider configuration matches what you've set up with the provider
+- Verify your provider configuration matches what you've set up with the provider

 ### OAuth Flow Issues
 - Double-check your redirect URI matches exactly what's configured with your OAuth provider